x92499/CTES/add_ice_storage_tank/README.md

 **Model Dependent:** false

 ### Loop Setpoint Temperature F:
-This value replaces the existing loop temperature setpoint manager; the old manager will be disconnected but not deleted.
+This value replaces the existing loop temperature setpoint manager; the old manager will be disconnected but not deleted from the model.
 **Name:** loop_sp,
 **Type:** Double,
 **Units:** ,